powerline/powerline/docs/source/develop/segments.rst

 And also any other argument(s) specified by user in :ref:`args key
 <config-themes-seg-args>` (no additional arguments by default).

+Object representing segment may have the following attributes used by
+powerline:

+``powerline_requires_segment_info``
+    This attribute controls whether segment will receive ``segment_info``
+    argument: if it is present argument will be received.

+``powerline_requires_filesystem_watcher``
+    This attribute controls whether segment will receive ``create_watcher``
+    argument: if it is present argument will be received.

+``startup``
+    This attribute must be a callable which accepts the following keyword
+    arguments:

+    * ``pl``: :py:class:`powerline.PowerlineLogger` instance which is to be used for logging.
+    * ``shutdown_event``: :py:class:`Event` object which will be set when
+      powerline will be shut down.
+    * Any arguments found in user configuration for the given segment (i.e.
+      :ref:`args key <config-themes-seg-args>`).

+    This function is called at powerline startup when using long-running processes (e.g. powerline in vim, in zsh with libzpython, in ipython or in powerline daemon) and not called when ``powerline-render`` executable is used (more specific: when :py:class:`powerline.Powerline` constructor
+    received true ``run_once`` argument).

+``shutdown``
+    This attribute must be a callable that accepts no arguments and shuts down threads and frees any other resources allocated in ``startup`` method of the segment in question.

+    This function is not called when ``startup`` method is not called.

 This callable object should may return either a string (``unicode`` in Python2 or ``str`` in Python3, *not* ``str`` in Python2 or ``bytes`` in Python3) object or a list of dictionaries.
 String object is a short form of the following return